oci-landing-zones/terraform-oci-modules-workloads/cis-oke/examples/flannel/private-cluster-access-via-localhost/README.md

 ## Introduction

-This example shows how to deploy Kubernetes Clusters and Node Pools in OCI using the [cis-oke module](../../../).
-It deploys one Flannel CNI OKE Cluster, one Node Pool, one Bastion Service and one Bastion Session for application management with the characteristics described below.
+This example shows how to deploy OKE clusters and node pools in OCI using the [cis-oke module](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke).
+It deploys one Flannel-based OKE Cluster, one node pool, one Bastion service and one Bastion session for application management with the characteristics described below.

 ### Pre-Requisite

-The OKE cluster, the Node Pool and the Bastion Service depend on a pre existing Virtual Cloud Network (VCN).
-A VCN built specifically for this deployment is available in  [flannel_external network example](https://orahub.oci.oraclecorp.com/nace-shared-services/terraform-oci-cis-landing-zone-networking/-/tree/main/examples/oke-examples/flannel_external).
+The OKE cluster, the node pool and the Bastion service depend on a pre-existing Virtual Cloud Network (VCN).
+A VCN built specifically for this deployment is available in [flannel_external network example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking/tree/main/examples/oke-examples/flannel_external).

 ### Resources Deployed by this Example